-In the previous examples, we injected container-managed persistence contexts using qualifier types.
-We need to tell the container what persistence context is being referred to by which qualifier type.
+In the previous examples, we injected container-managed persistence contexts using binding types.
+We need to tell the container what persistence context is being referred to by which binding type.
 We can declare references to persistence contexts and other resources in the Java EE component environment in Java code.

+'''

-''' public class Databases { @Produces @PersistenceContext(unitName="UserData") @Users EntityManager userDatabaseEntityManager;
+public class Databases {

-@Produces @PersistenceUnit(unitName="UserData") @Users EntityManagerFactory userDatabaseEntityManagerFactory;
+@Produces @PersistenceContext(unitName="UserData")

+@Users EntityManager userDatabase;

+@Produces @PersistenceContext(unitName="DocumentData")

+@Documents EntityManager docDatabase;

+}

+'''